-The main aim of this phase is to define the process lifecycle that gives a structure to the process to be built thus providing a guide for assembling fragments and to define the system metamodel; this phase is composed of the following activities (see Figure 3):
+The main aim of this phase is to define the process lifecycle that gives a structure to the process to be built thus providing a guide for assembling fragments and to define the system metamodel; this phase is composed by the following activities (see Figure 3):

 • Process Requirements Analysis.
 It has inputs coming from the maturity level of the organization, the development context (tools, languages, available skills, etc.) and the type of problem to be solved.
 From these inputs the method engineer achieves the necessary information for identifying some fundamental requirements about the new design process.
-These requirements define the domain of interest the new process should take into account.
-For example, if the problem type deals with transportation of human beings and if someone in the development group has formal methods practice then some safety properties of the system may be proved by using such techniques.

 Fig. 3.
-PRoDe, the proposed Situational Method Engineering Process
+The proposed Situational Method Engineering Process